ThineshVS/Google_solution_challenge_2021_build/README.md

 step1: open the "login_page.py" file in the python ide

-Step2: install python3, html,css in your ide(most preferably use *Visual Studio Code)
+Step2: install python3, html,css,javascript in your ide(most preferably use *Visual Studio Code)
 *if you are using Visual studio code, click on extensions(in top left) and type the packages names and click install.

 Step3: and install the following dependies using- pip install "dependies name" (use cmd for installing dependies or in-built terminal in Visual studio code )